Ianprayata/shop_bag_app/README.md

 --------IMPORTANT NOTES!--------
 You can use the code for commercial or non commercial use.
 If you want to duplicate this application.
 Please change 50% of the content.
-I would love to see it Just follow @ianp.id on instagram.
+I would love to see it Don't forget to follow @ianp.id on instagram.
 --------IMPORTANT NOTES!--------